PersiaML/tutorials/src/customization/index.md

 ### Honcho Launcher
-Honcho launcher is suitable to test or debug PERSIA task in locally.You can simulating distributed environment for `data_loader` `embedding-worker` and `embedding-server` by editing the `Procfile` and `.honcho.env` file.But for `nn_worker` only support multiple-gpu training.
+Honcho launcher is suitable to test or debug PERSIA tasks in locally.
+You can simulate distributed environment for `data_loader` `embedding-worker` and `embedding-server` by editing the `Procfile` and `.honcho.env` file.But for `nn_worker` only support multiple-gpu training.

 **Configuring Env**

-There are some required fields that must be exists when launch the PERSIA task.
+There are some required fields that must exist when launch the PERSIA task.

 Required fields in `.honcho.env`